-Miguel Díaz.: He finished his education in Animation and Modelling in 2006 and then he started working as 3D artist.
-He worked for Genoma Animation for a couple of years in the creation of the TV series Suckers and other animation projects, and for Virtual Toys in the development of video games for Nintendo DS.
-At the end of 2008, he set up on his own as individual developer and during the following year he launched on iOS two video games created by himself: Light and Crosak.
-At the beginning of 2010, he co-founded Blue Shadow Games together with a friend.
-He worked as co-director, principal programmer and 3D artist for this company until it was dissolved at the end of 2013.
-In 2014, he co-founded Wild Sphere, where he works on art, programming and game design.
+I have finished my education in Animation and Modelling in 2006 and then started working as 3D artist.
+Also I’ve worked for Genoma Animation for a couple of years in the creation of the TV series Suckers and other animation projects, and for Virtual Toys in the development of video games for Nintendo DS.
+At the end of 2008, I’ve set up by my own as individual developer and during the following year I’ve launched on iOS two video games created by myself: Light and Crosak.
+At the beginning of 2010, I’ve co-founded Blue Shadow Games together with a friend and worked as co-director, principal programmer and 3D artist for this company until it was dissolved at the end of 2013.
+In 2014, I co-founded WildSphere, where I work on art, programming and game design.

-I graduated in Translation and Interpreting in 2009, and up to then she had collaborated with Miguel Díaz in some projects.
-After graduating, she started working in software localization and technical translation, for RM-Soft (as Project Manager and translator) and as freelance translator.
-At the end of 2010, she joined the team of Blue Shadow Games, where she worked on communication, localization and programming.
-In 2014, she graduated in Computer Engineering, with specialization in Computer Graphics.
-After that, she co-founded Wild Sphere, where she works on programming, game design and communication.
+I graduated in Translation and Interpreting in 2009, and up to then I had collaborated with Miguel Díaz in some projects.
+After graduating, I started working in software localization and technical translation, for RM-Soft (as Project Manager and translator) and as freelance translator.
+At the end of 2010, I joined the team of Blue Shadow Games, where I worked on communication, localization and programming.
+In 2014, I graduated in Computer Engineering, with specialization in Computer Graphics.
+After that, I co-founded WildSphere, where I work on programming, game design and communication.